Frequently Asked Questions – General Topics

-Q. What do I do if I have been injured or my property has been damaged while I was on Western property?
+What do I do if I have been injured or my property has been damaged while I was on WCSU property?

-A. If you are filing a claim to get reimbursed for doctors expenses incurred, please first file a claim through your insurance company.
-All full- and part-time students should either be covered through their own or the Aetna Student Health Insurance.
+If you are filing a claim to get reimbursed for doctors expenses incurred, please first file a claim through your insurance company.
+All full- and part-time students should be covered through their own health insurance.
 For damages to personal property, please check with your own homeowners insurance first.
 If you are considering filing additional claims, please know that Western Connecticut State University is an agency of the State of Connecticut, and as such claims by individuals against the university for alleged losses and damages are barred by the Doctrine of Sovereign Immunity.
 A person claiming injuries or damages as a result of state action must pursue a claim through the State of Connecticut’s Office of the Claims Commissioner.
-For further information, please visit that office’s website at occ.ct.gov/.
+For further information, please visit that office’s website.

 Clubs and Organizations

-A. Go to the Center for Student Involvement (CSI) in SC 227 and pick up a New Student Organization Creation Packet.
-Or, you can find this document online at wcsu.edu/studentlife.
+Go to the Center for Student Involvement (CSI) in SC 227 and pick up a New Student Organization Creation Packet.
+Or, you can find this document online.
 In there you will find the “Procedures for Establishing a Recognized Organization.”
 Once your organization has been approved by the SGA, the organization’s officers need to complete training with the Center for Student Involvement before being fully recognized.
-You will be assisted by the CSI Staff and SGA Parliamentarian (SGAParliamentarian@wcsu.edu) throughout the process.
+You will be assisted by the CSI Staff throughout the process.

-- If you are new to Western, attend the commuter orientation session and actively take part in everything else.
-You are just as much a part of Western as the residential students.
+- If you are new to WCSU, attend the commuter orientation session and actively take part in everything else.
+You are just as much a part of WCSU as the residential students.

 - Attend Clubs Carnival.
-Every fall during Welcome Week the current clubs hold a carnival to recruit new members.
+Every fall during Welcome Week (and sometimes also in January) the current clubs hold a carnival to recruit new members.
 Find out about them and sign up.

-- Consider joining the Commuter Student Advisory Board.
-Contact CSI at email@example.com for more information.
+- Consider joining the Commuter Student Organization (CSO).
+Contact Assistant Dean of Students Daryle Dennis at for more information.